 The same types of side effects that can occur in patients taking lovastatin as a drug can also occur in patients who take red yeast rice products that contain monacolin K. Potential side effects include myopathy (muscle symptoms such as pain and weakness), rhabdomyolysis (a condition in which muscle fibers break down, releasing substances into the bloodstream that can harm the kidneys), and liver toxicity.
 Each of these three side effects has been reported in people who were taking it.

-Supplements should not be used when you are pregnant or are breastfeeding.
+Supplements should not be used while pregnant or breastfeeding.

 Lovastatin can interact with a variety of drugs to increase the risk of rhabdomyolysis; these drugs include other cholesterol-lowering agents, certain antibiotics, the antidepressant nefazodone, drugs used to treat fungal infections, and drugs used to treat HIV infection.
 Red yeast rice containing monacolin K could interact with drugs in the same way.

-If the process of culturing red yeast rice is not carefully controlled, then a substance called citrinin can be formed.
-Citrinin has shown to cause kidney failure in experimental animals and genetic damage in human cells.
-In a 2011 analysis of products that were sold as dietary supplements, 4 of 11 products were found to contain this contaminant.
+If the process of culturing red yeast rice is not carefully controlled, a substance called citrinin can form.
+Citrinin has been shown to cause kidney failure in experimental animals and genetic damage in human cells.
+In a 2011 analysis of products sold as dietary supplements, 4 of 11 products were found to contain this contaminant.